mjkelly/ansible-playbooks/postfix-relay/README.md

 2. All email will be delivered to the the value of `localhost_relay_email` in `group_vars/all.yml`.
 The original recipient will still appear in headers.

+There are some other configuration parameters that should allow docker hosts to serve as smarthost for their containers, as well.

 ## Why it is this way

 This is how I run my home setup, and I think it has these advantages: